Chaim Topol: Tevye the Dairyman

 In casting the 1971 film version of Fiddler on the Roof, director Norman Jewison and his production team sought an actor other than Zero Mostel for the lead role.
-This decision was a controversial one, as Mostel had made the role famous in the long-running Broadway musical and wanted to star in the film.
-But Jewison and his team felt Mostel would eclipse the character with his larger-than-life personality.
-Jewison flew to London in February 1968 to see Topol perform as Tevye during his last week with the London production, and chose him over Danny Kaye, Herschel Bernardi, Rod Steiger, Danny Thomas, Walter Matthau, Richard Burton, and Frank Sinatra, who had also expressed interest in the part.
+This decision was somewhat controversial, as Mostel had made the role famous in the long-running Broadway musical and was expected to star in the film.
+But Jewison and his team felt Mostel's flamboyant personalty, while suitable for the stage, would eclipse the character in a screen performance.
+In February 1968, Jewison flew to London to see Topol perform as Tevye during his last week with the London production, and chose him over Danny Kaye, Herschel Bernardi, Rod Steiger, Danny Thomas, Walter Matthau, Richard Burton, and Frank Sinatra, all of whom had also expressed interest in the part.

-Then 36 years old, Topol was made to look 20 years older and 30 lb heavier with makeup and costuming.
+Topol, then aged 36, was made to look 20 years older and 30 lb heavier with makeup and costuming.
 As in his role as Shabati, Topol used the technique of "locking his muscles" to convincingly play an older character.
 He later explained:

 As a young man, I had to make sure that I didn't break the illusion for the audience.
 You have to tame yourself.
 I'm now someone who is supposed to be 50, 60 years old.
 I cannot jump.
 I cannot suddenly be young.
 You produce a certain sound [in your voice] that is not young.

 For his performance, Topol won the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy, the Sant Jordi Award for Best Performance in a Foreign Film, and the 1972 David di Donatello for Best Foreign Actor, sharing the latter with Elizabeth Taylor.
 He was also nominated for the 1971 Academy Award for Best Actor, losing to Gene Hackman in The French Connection.